 Robert Lustig says, “The switching numbs our thoughtful, reasoning, relational prefrontal cortex and kicks up dopamine, our brain’s addiction chemical.”

-The costs: 1. we sacrifice healthy relationships, 2. replace them with an obsessive attachment to a behavior like conditioned rats in a maze and 3. we feel more stressed!
+- We replace relationships with an obsessive attachment to a behavior like conditioned rats in a maze

 Brain Hacking On a Grand Scale